Adhesion and Cohesion Difference - Definitions, Relationship, FAQs

 Cohesion causes water molecules in the atmosphere to stick together, forming tiny droplets.
 As these droplets collide, they coalesce due to surface tension (a result of cohesion).
 Adhesion to dust particles in the air can provide nucleation sites for droplet formation.

-43. What is the relationship between adhesion and friction?
+Q: What is the difference between mechanical and chemical adhesion?

-46. How do adhesion and cohesion affect the process of filtration?
+Q: How do adhesion and cohesion affect the properties of polymers?

 Adhesion allows water droplets to cling to cave ceilings, while cohesion keeps the droplets together.
 As the water evaporates, it leaves behind dissolved minerals.
 Over time, these minerals build up due to both adhesion to the existing formation and cohesion with each other, forming stalactites and stalagmites.